danielwiener/Tad-Hills/README.markdown

 - category and single and sidebar minor changes

  - headlines and other styling

+ - better link to Twitter